openalea-incubator/cn-wheat/trunk/doc/user.rst

 In CN-Wheat, the RHS function is defined by the method :meth:`_calculate_all_derivatives <cnwheat.simulation.Simulation._calculate_all_derivatives>`.

 If the RHS function has a discontinuity, this may lead to integration failure, the raise of an exception, and a premature end of the execution.
 A discontinuity in RHS function could be due to the use of inconsistent parameters or to bug(s) in the equations of the model.

-If you get a warning of type "ODEintWarning: Excess work done on this call (perhaps wrong Dfun type)", you can try to increase the value of ``ODEINT_MXSTEP`` defined in the body of the method :meth:`run <cnwheat.simulation.Simulation.run>`.
-But you should first enable and check the logs to see if you can settle the problem ahead of the integration.
-Sometimes, this warning is just due to a local discontinuity which does not affect the whole result of the simulation.

 Execution time
 --------------